Dotnet-IO-logger/Playground/source/Diol.Demo/src/Example2AspnetEndpointLoggingSample/ReadME.md

 ## Description

-This document provides a concise and straightforward demonstration of `Diol`, a powerful AspNET endpoint logging tool for Visual Studio.
+This document provides a concise and straightforward demonstration of `Diol`, a powerful logging tool for Visual Studio.

 The guide is designed to be completed in approximately **5 minutes**, making it a quick and easy way to familiarize yourself with Diol’s capabilities.

 The steps are **clear** and **simple**, requiring no specific prior knowledge.

-Whether you’re a seasoned developer or a beginner, this guide offers a practical introduction to incorporating `Diol` into your projects for enhanced AspNET logging.
+Whether you’re a seasoned developer or a beginner, this guide offers a practical introduction to incorporating `Diol` into your projects for enhanced logging.

 ## Todo